Licensing and Certification

 Master-level applicants must also successfully complete a test on pesticide regulations and pass an oral examination conducted by the BPC staff.
 The written exam is $10 and the oral examination costs an additional $40.00. (exam fees are waived for governmental examinees)

 Tests must be scheduled by submitting a completed application form and the proper fee to the BPC.
 Exam applications are available by visiting our online Publications & Forms or from the BPC.
-Exams are generally held weekly at the BPC offices in Augusta (usually on Wednesdays) or in Presque Isle by special arrangement (usually on the last Friday of each month).
+Exams are held once a month in Augusta or can be scheduled through Metro Institute at testing centers in multiple locations through the state.
 Self-help study materials are available through the UMCE Pest Management Office, 17 Godfrey Dr., Orono, ME 04773; telephone 800-287-0279 or, outside Maine, 207-581-3880, or go to UMCE's training manual Web pages.

 Staying Certified